cpadilla/christofer-rocks/src/blog/2021/1/9/TubeTV.md

 Good times.

-I'll keep the Raspberry Pi OS for now out of convenience, at least try until I switch the [window manager](https://en.wikipedia.org/wiki/Window_manager) to [my version](https://github.com/cpadilla/dwm) of [dwm](https://dwm.suckless.org/).
+I'll keep the Raspberry Pi OS for now out of convenience, at least until I switch the [window manager](https://en.wikipedia.org/wiki/Window_manager) to [my version](https://github.com/cpadilla/dwm) of [dwm](https://dwm.suckless.org/).

 I'm very happy with my new setup and I think I'll keep the screensaver on during the day for aesthetics.